DeNA/Anjin/README.md

 This is an Agent that playback uGUI operations with the Recorded Playback feature of the [Automated QA](https://docs.unity3d.com/Packages/com.unity.automated-testing@latest) package.

-> [!NOTE]
-> The Automated QA package is in the preview stage.
-Please note that destructive changes may occur, and the package itself may be discontinued or withdrawn.

 The following can be set in an instance (.asset file) of this Agent.

 <dl>